 “Here, take a shot with me,” Walter said, taking his post behind the bar.

 “But I thought you said you didn’t like rum.”

-With everyone coming aboard wanting to have a shot with Quinn Quark the bartender, it didn’t take long for Walter to black out.
+Not long after, with everyone coming aboard wanting to have a shot with Quinn Quark the bartender, Walter blacked out.

 Sometime later in the early morning, he awoke to find himself fastened to a sleeping Sai atop a couch in the back room of the bus.
 He wasn’t exactly sure how it happen, but somehow she discovered Dave slept with the bartender after taking her to the hotel and had apparently been sleeping with them both for almost the entirety of the tour.
 The last thing Walter recalled was Sai furiously downing shots, but he was unsurprised to find the evening concluded with them in a copulative coma of comfort and revenge—although Walter failed to actually copulate due to performance issues.

 He disconnected from her and pulled himself up by a stripper pole next to them.
 He then wobbled to the bus’s bathroom, trying his best to hold back stomach contractions.
 Opening the bathroom door, he found Squids sitting on the floor, desperately smacking his arm for a vein.